memcachier/examples-django3/README.md

 pymemcache==1.2.8
 ~~~~

-## settings.py
+## Configuring MemCachier (settings.py)

-Configure Django to use pylibmc with SASL authentication.
-You'll also
+To configure Django to use pylibmc with SASL authentication.
+You'll also need
-need to setup your environment, because pylibmc expects different
+to setup your environment, because pylibmc expects different environment
-environment variables than MemCachier provides.
-Somewhere in your
+variables than MemCachier provides.
+Somewhere in your `settings.py` file you
-settings.py file you should have the following lines:
+should have the following lines:

 ~~~~ .python
 os.environ['MEMCACHE_SERVERS'] = os.environ.get('MEMCACHIER_SERVERS', '').replace(',', ';')